 Benefits of Homeownership

 Your home is likely the most costly purchase you will ever make.
 That thought in itself is enough to make you break a sweat, right?
-But also consider that owning your own home actually saves you money and gives you peace of mind in several ways:
+But also consider that owning your own home can actually save you money and give you peace of mind in several ways.

-- By paying a monthly mortgage, you’re investing money in a property that will be yours until you choose to sell it, rather than putting your money into someone else’s account with rent payments.
+- It's an investment.
+By paying a monthly mortgage, you’re investing money in a property that will be yours until you choose to sell it, rather than putting your money into someone else’s pocket with rent payments.

-- During tax time, you can deduct the interest that you’ve paid – as well as any paid points – on your mortgage throughout the year.
+- Tax benefits.
+During tax time, you can deduct the interest that you’ve paid, as well as any paid points, on your mortgage throughout the year.

-- You have the freedom to do whatever you want in your own home (as long as it’s legal, of course) without considering rules set by a landlord.
+- Your house, your rules.
+You have the freedom to do whatever you want in your own home (as long as it’s legal, of course) without considering rules set by a landlord.

-- You can decorate your home the way you want to.
+- Freedom to express your style.
+You can decorate your home the way you want to.
 In addition, you have the freedom to make any major structural changes you’d like, which you often cannot do as a renter.

-- There is no requirement that you contact a landlord when problems arise.
+- You're in control.
+There is no requirement that you contact a landlord when problems arise.
 As the owner, you have the convenience of immediately sorting out the issues yourself.

-- If you have children, having a space of your own allows them to grow up in their own room(s), make friends with other children in the neighborhood, attend nearby schools, and build memories that will stay with them in the long term.
+- A stable foundation for raising a family.
+If you have children, having a space of your own allows them to grow up in their own room(s), make friends with other children in the neighborhood, attend nearby schools, and build memories that will stay with them in the long term.

 Where + How to Start

-Daydreaming about homeownership is one thing, but starting the process of shopping and buying comes with loads of procedures, piles of paperwork, and lots of foreign terms and concepts.
+Daydreaming about homeownership is one thing, but starting the process of shopping and buying comes with loads of procedures, piles of paperwork, and lots of (likely) new-to-you terms and concepts.

-Once you are confident you can afford to buy a house, you’ll need to secure a loan from a reliable lender, like 3Rivers.
-From there, there will be several negotiations and lots of legal work will be involved.
-If all goes well, you’ll own your first home and enjoy the freedoms that come with it.
+Once you're confident you can afford to buy a house, you’ll need to secure a loan from a reliable lender, like 3Rivers.
+From there, there will be several negotiations and lots of legal work involved.
+But don't fret!
+All of the stakeholders involved in the home-buying process will help you through every step.
+If all goes well, you’ll own your first home and enjoy the freedoms that come with it!